About this listing

-This clean and private room comfortably sleeps two or three with a handmade log bed, comfortable queen sized mattress, and side room with desk and fold-out couch.
-Centrally located and 4.5 blocks to the metro, enjoy the kitchen, patio & porch, etc!
+A clean & private room comfortably sleeps two or three with a handmade log bed, comfortable queen sized log bed, and side room with desk and fold-out twin loveseat bed.
+Centrally located + 4.5 blocks to the metro, also enjoy kitchen, patio, & porch.

-This two and half bedroom house is in a residential neighborhood of Capitol Hill, six blocks from the metro (Orange and Blue line), and two blocks from a major grocery store.
-The house has central air, wifi, gas for cooking, and plenty of street parking.
+This two and half bedroom house is in a residential neighborhood of Capitol Hill, three and half blocks from the metro (On the Silver, Orange and Blue line), and less than two blocks from a major grocery store.
+The house has central air, Wifi, gas for cooking, and plenty of street parking.
+The neighborhood is very safe.
 Historic Eastern Market, the second oldest open air market built in 1805 is seven blocks west which is perfect for picking up fresh veggies at the farmer's market and getting Maryland crab sandwiches.
 I'm a great host too and will greet you when you arrive and retreat if you want space or can chat a bit.
 You will stay in the guest bedroom with a private attached office which has wifi, closet space, and a super comfortable log bed.
 You are welcome to come to the gym with me as my quest if that interests you (Apparently an individual guest can come once a month for free).
 I have the best gym (e.g. three floors or room to work out, hot tub, and sauna).
 The house has new hard wood floors, stainless steel appliances and was recently renovated.
 There is a little patio out in the back and a front porch.
 If you want to feel what real Capitol Hill neighborhood is like--this is it.
 It should be noted that a little crepe shop just opened one-a-half blocks away and the Capitol is one-and-half mile away!
-A Capitol Bike Share stand hosts rental bikes one block away where you can rent bikes that is open 24/7 Check out: (website hidden)_downtownDC.pdf
+A Capitol Bike Share stand hosts rental bikes one block away where you can rent bikes that is open 24/7 Check out: (website hidden)

 You have a private bathroom with your room.